allaycc/.github/profile/README.md

 allay is the only package manager that actually manages packages for [CC: Tweaked](https://tweaked.cc).

-> psst! we work with unicornpkg packages too!
+as expected, it makes CC software easier to install, uninstall, update and publish.

-it makes any CC software easier to install, uninstall, update and publish.
+it makes ANY CC software easier to install.
+And we work with unicornpkg packages too!

 #### bring a package, a repo, a library, or a pile of Lua files. allay will try to make sense of it.